 Benefit #4.
 Memory Foam Offers Superior Durability Over Traditional Mattresses

-A key benefit of a memory foam mattress is the longevity.
-These mattresses can last up to 10 years and they’re less likely to sag or become misshapen over time — a common problem with innerspring mattresses.
+A key benefit of memory foam mattresses is their longevity.
+Memory foam mattresses can last up to 10 years and they’re less likely to sag or become misshapen over time — a common problem with innerspring mattresses.

 Because of a longer lifespan, memory foam costs more than a typical mattress.
 However superior support and durability means you won’t have to keep spending money on a mattress every three to five years.